-Answer: Federal and State laws require that properties be offered for sale or lease without regard to race, color, religion, sex, physical or mental disability, familial status, ancestry, sexual orientation, gender identity, or national origin as defined in Maine state law or because the person sought and received an order of protection under Title 19-A, section 4007.
+Answer: Federal and State laws require that properties be offered for sale or lease without regard to race, color, religion, sex, handicap/disability, familial status (families with children), ancestry, sexual orientation or national origin.
 In addition, licensees may not ask or answer questions related to AIDS.